lucassxs/100-days-of-code/log.md

 **Today's Progress**: Started TidyTueday Weekly using Tidyverse.

-**Thoughts:** I started the analysis of tidyTuesday weekly, I started by sequesking the libraries that I will use in my script of R. I aggregated all the functions that to generate the first part of the analysis of the most frequent flights in Europe.
+**Thoughts:** I started the analysis of TidyTuesday weekly, I started by sequesking the libraries that I will use in my script of R. I aggregated all the functions that to generate the first part of the analysis of the most frequent flights in Europe.

 **Link to work:** Github